v0lt13/EditorAttributesDocs/docs/source/GettingStarted/howtouse.rst

 	using EditorAttributes;

-If you are using `Assembly Definitions <https://docs.unity3d.com/2023.3/Documentation/Manual/ScriptCompilationAssemblyDefinitionFiles.html>`_ in your project make sure you reference the “Attributes” Assembly Definition where needed.
+If you are using `Assembly Definitions <https://docs.unity3d.com/2023.3/Documentation/Manual/ScriptCompilationAssemblyDefinitionFiles.html>`_ in your project make sure you reference the “EditorAttributes” Assembly Definition where needed.

 .. image:: ../Images/HowToUse01.png